U.S. Masters Chess Championship: Details by Year

 2006 – Hendersonville, NC, March 11–19.
 After a 4-year hiatus, the event moved to North Carolina for the first time.
 It was organized by the Henderson County Chess Club and Chief Organizer Kevin Hyde at the Quality Inn & Suites Hotel in Hendersonville, NC.
 It was open to players who have been rated 2200+, foreign FIDE-rated players, and juniors rated 2000+.
 It was held alongside the N.C.
 Sub-Masters for those with lower ratings.
 There were 9 FIDE-rated rounds over 9 days, with a FIDE-rated time control of Game in 150 minutes.
-IM norms were available.
+46 players entered.
 The guaranteed prize fund was $5000, including $1600 for first place.
 The top seed was IM Giorgi Margvelashvili (2434 FIDE).
 5 players tied for first place with 6.5/9: IM Giorgi Margvelashvili, FM Andrey Chumachenko, Bryan Smith, IM Ronald Burnett, and FM Daniel Ludwig, earning $700 each.

 2007 – Hendersonville, NC, March 10–18.
 The 2007 U.S. Masters Championship was organized by the Henderson County Chess Club and Chief Organizer Kevin Hyde at the Quality Inn & Suites Hotel in Hendersonville, NC.
 It was open to players who have been rated 2200+, foreign FIDE-rated players, and juniors rated 2000+.
 It was held alongside the N.C.
 Sub-Masters for those with lower ratings.
+45 players entered.
 There were 9 FIDE-rated rounds over 9 days, with a FIDE-rated time control of Game in 150 minutes.
 IM norms were available.
 The guaranteed prize fund was $5000, including $1600 for first place.
 41 players played a 9-round, 9-day event.
 The top seed, GM Jaan Ehlvest (2610 FIDE) won the event with 7.5/9, earning $1600.
 3 players tied for second place: Faik Aleskerov, Bryan Smith, and Kazim Gulamali, earning $517 each.